flyingbird93/Aesthetic-Aessessment/README.md

 - install conda and pip
 - install requirements base file "envs"

-# prepare your images and modify path
+# Prepare your images and modify path
+-download AVA datasets, and modify correspond path

-# download the resnet34 model to finetune
+# Download the resnet34 model to finetune
+- you need to download resnet34 in your models file,or you can run the code to download

-# run main.py to analysis the model results
+# Run main.py to analysis the model results